Zeioth/mason-extra-cmds/README.md

 The same as opening mason and update packages.

 ## Why
-Because we want new users to be able to update easily.
+Because if you can update in one step, why using two.

 ## Tested versions
 Mason `v1.x.x`